Zacatelco: Annual Fair

-Zacatelco Fair, which is a combination of faith, tradition and culture.
-The festival is in honor of the virgin Santa Ines, which stands as the patron of Zacatelco since December 1, 1529.
-It is celebrated on January 21 every year.
-This community festival is celebrated with artistic, cultural, sporting and religious order activities.
+Zacatelco Fair combines faith, tradition and culture in honor of the virgin Santa Ines, the patron of Zacatelco since December 1, 1529.
+The fair is celebrated on January 21 annually.
+This community festival is celebrated with artistic, cultural, sporting, and religious order activities.

-It is customary in most inhabitants of this city entertain guests on the day of the fair with a special food offered to celebrate the occasion which usually consists of rice, mole poblano and sometimes barbecue.
+Most inhabitants of the city usually entertain guests on the day of the fair with a special food to celebrate the occasion, usually consisting of rice, mole poblano, and sometimes barbecue.

-If you have the fortune to have a friend, relative or acquaintance native to this region and in correspondence to their friendship or cronyism invites you to the "village fair" surely enjoy a delicious meal.
-Therefore, a guest is a good idea to get a present, which can be fruits, bread or expend party right there.
+When visiting during the Zacatelco Fair, guests will also be invited to partake in meals and activities.
+Guests are encouraged to bring presents to their hosts, such as fruits or bread.